 The 13 Root Name Servers

-Much like our anycast, globally distributed network of authoritative name servers, the root name server system is also distributed around the globe in strategic locations.
-For a primer on Anycasting, check out this article to learn more.
+Much like NS1's anycast, globally distributed network of authoritative name servers, the root name server system is also distributed around the globe in strategic locations.
+For a primer on Anycasting, read this great explanation about anycast networking to learn more.

 Twelve organizations are responsible for the operation of the root name servers, and can make seamless operational changes to the root servers to ensure that the Internet, and specifically the DNS, are always functioning.
 Some of the organizations that are part of this delegation have been around since the inception of the DNS.